muygalan/100-days-of-code/log.md

 **Thoughts:** I use markdown quite often already, but its nice to have a refresher and occasionally point out something that was as transparent before.
 I feel like once this course is done I will be getting into the Front End Track soon. 👍

+### Day 32: April 18th, 2018

+**Today's Progress**: Completed Markdown Basics! ✔ And began Introduction to HTML and CSS on Treehouse.
+Currently working on Building Web Pages with HTML and CSS.

+**Thoughts:** I'm gutted I skipped coding yesterday, but I have a legit reason.
+I woke up at 5AM with the migraine from hell.
+It was so bad I came to work late and felt shitty the entire day.
+I learned a few tricks from the markdown course.
+I'm slightly disappointed how the presenter for the Introduction to HTML and CSS jumped into the initial topics, but I can see why she chose that route.

 ---

 ### Day 0: February 30, 2016 (Example 1)